Mămăligă: Similar dishes

+Hungarians have puliszka, which is traditionally eaten in both salty and sweet forms.
+It is also called kukoricamálé, kukoricagánica or ganca.

-The Transylvanian Saxons call it 'palukes' in their traditional cuisine.
+The Transylvanian Saxons eat a food called 'palukes' in their traditional cuisine.

-In Turkey it is also called mamaliga, or kaçamak.
+In Turkey, it is also called mamaliga, or kaçamak.
 Another similar dish, called kuymak or muhlama, is among the typical dishes of the Black Sea Region, although now popular in all the greater cities where there are many regional restaurants.

-Broccoliga is a variant of Mămăligă featuring a broccoli-polenta mixture suffused with cheddar cheese and herbs.